cmsc330fall24/fall2024/discussions/d9_lambda_calc/README.md

 *Refer to [Cliff's Lambda Calculus Notes](https://bakalian.cs.umd.edu/assets/notes/lambdacalc.pdf) for a complete resource.*

 ### Bound vs. Free Variables
-- A bound variable is one who’s value is dependent on a parameter of a lambda function.
+- A bound variable is one whose value is dependent on a parameter of a lambda function.
 - A free variable is a variable that is not a bound variable: its value is **independent** of lambda function parameters.
 ```